The Museum Launches a MAP Assessment

-The Renton History Museum received a Heritage Education
+The Renton History Museum will be working this summer with a

 January 25, 2013: Henry Moses' Coup Stick

 February 19, 2013: Jayne's Expectorant

 March 8, 2013: A Blast from the Past!

 May 6, 2013: Brightly Colored and Well Worn

 Museum Receives Grant to Digitize Audio and Film